I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 It took an hour to tell the rest of the story, with myself and Adnan sharing the brunt of the work.
 There were even more holes in my memory than I realized.
 Or perhaps my mind, in the same way it had with that baby deer and my mother, attempted to protect me from the worst of the carnage.
 Perhaps it didn’t let me truly see all of the horrors that had unfolded around me.

 John listened with wolfish intensity, his head rarely turning, only his eyes moving within his face as they darted back and forth between me and Adnan.
 His expression remained almost entirely unreadable, but from the slight curl of his upper lip, I thought he might be fighting off the urge to snarl.

-Henry, on the other hand, stood from his seat and came over to crouch by my feet when I got around to the part where I had been forced to fight that man off.
+Henry, on the other hand, stood from his chair and came over to crouch by my feet when I got around to the part where I had been forced to fight that man off.
 His hands enveloped mine in my lap.

 “Never again,” he said, voice raw with emotion.
 There was so much conviction in his words that I actually believed he might be capable of keeping that promise.